+- Artix post-3.x - Artix 3.x,

-If your site uses a locator service built with Artix 4.1, 4.2, or 5.0/C++ with services and consumers from Artix 4.0 and 3.0.x, then you must add one configuration entry in your Artix configuration.
-Add the line to the locator.service scope of the configuration file that controls your instance of the locator service.
+then you must add one configuration entry in your Artix configuration.
+Add the line to the locator.servce scope of the configuration file that controls your instance of the locator service.
 The line to add is:

+bus:non compliant epr format = "true";

+Note: The locator-related demos that ship with Artix 4.1, Artix 4.2, and Artix 5.0/C++ do not have this line added to their locator.cfg files.

+For example, the following example shows an edited locator.cfg file for the primary locator demo that allows Artix 3.x and post-3.x consumers to connect to and use the Artix 4.1/4.2/5.0-C++ locator service:

 '''

-bus:non_compliant_epr_format = "true";

-'''

-Note: The locator-related demos that ship with Artix 4.1, 4.2, and 5.0/ C++ do not have this line added to their locator.cfg files.

-For example, the following example shows an edited locator.cfg file for the primary locator demo that allows Artix 3.x and 4.0 consumers to connect to and use the Artix 4.1/4.2/5.0-C++ locator service:

-'''

 demo

 {

 locator

 {

 client

 {

-orb_plugins = ["xmlfile_log_stream", "locator_client"];
+orb plugins = ["xmlfile log stream", "locator client"];

 };

 server

 {

-orb_plugins = ["xmlfile_log_stream", "wsdl_publish",

-"locator_endpoint"];
+orb plugins = ["xmlfile log stream", "wsdl publish",

+"locator endpoint"];

 };

 service

 {

-orb_plugins = ["xmlfile_log_stream", "wsdl_publish",

-"service_locator"];
+orb plugins = ["xmlfile log stream", "wsdl publish",

+"service locator"];

-bus:non_compliant_epr_format = "true";
+bus:non compliant epr format = "true";

 };

 };

 };

 '''

-Disabling locator support for Artix 3
+Disabling locator support for Artix 3.x

-When you have all Artix consumers migrated to Artix 4.x or 5.x/C++, the backward compatibility feature of the Artix 4.x/5.x-C++ locator is no longer necessary for your site.
+When you have migrated all Artix consumers to Artix 4.x or 5.x/C++, the backward compatibility feature of the Artix 4.x/5.x-C++ locator is no longer necessary for your site.
 However, there is no need to disable the backward compatibility feature, and the Artix 4.x/5.x-C++ locator performance is not improved by disabling backward compatibility.

 If you prefer to disable this feature anyway, you can use a local configuration scope to override the Artix root configuration.
-In your local scope, set the WSDL path equal to an empty string for the Artix 3-compatible version of the locator service, using a line like the following:
+In your local scope, set the WSDL path equal to an empty string for the Artix 3.x-compatible version of the locator service, using a line like the following:

-bus:gname alias:locator oldversion = "";
+bus:qname_alias:locator_oldversion = "";